 As you take SAT practice tests and any Math-specific sections, be sure to use the same time limits you'll have on test day.

-The chart below shows how much time you'll have on each SAT section as well as how much time you should (approximately) spend per question:
+The chart below shows how much time you'll have on each SAT section as well as how much time you should (approximately) spend per question.
+Note that each section is split into two modules of equal lengths.

-You'll have about 75 seconds per question on No Calculator Math section, and 87 seconds per question on the Calculator Math section.
+You'll have about 95 seconds per SAT Math question.
 Some questions might take you less or more time, but keep practicing so that you're not consistently spending too long on a single math question.

 Remember that accuracy is only half the battle—you have to actually finish the questions within the time limits if you want to get a high Math score!